rising-dot/CMIS/README.md

 # Program Functionality
 Create user by phone number: <br />
-Check if phone number exist in checkUser.txt file, if not fill out name, adresse, post numbe, city and email.
+Check if phone number exist in database.txt file, if not fill out name, adresse, post numbe, city and email.
 Then save it all in the database.text file.

 Find user:<br />
 Input a phone number to find a user if user is in the database display it if not display massage not fund.